Skip to contents

 filename

-text string giving the filename/path to output the word document to
+text string giving the filename/path to output the word document to.

 table_path